Summer is when most people plan their vacations, which means it’s the most popular time to visit a US National Park.

 we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-VISIT A US NATIONAL PARK IN THE SUMMER
+LIST OF US NATIONAL PARKS TO VISIT IN THE SUMMER

 Arches National Park in the Summer